-Now entering their fifth season, the Summit Players are a group of mainly Marquette Alumni who are determined to make Shakespeare accessible to families by performing for free at State Parks throughout Wisconsin.
-This year, the production is the Bard’s best-known tragedy, Romeo and Juliet.
-Their plays use the original language, but they are edited for time and to be as family-friendly as possible, while still retaining the brilliance that the Bard intended – they even offer a pre-show workshop that is perfect for school-aged kids.
-The Players will be just north of Oz at Kohler-Andrae State Park on Saturday, August 3rd, with a workshop is at 5:30 p.m. and the show at 7.
-You will need a vehicle admission sticker to get into the park, which you may purchase at entry.
+Since 2014, the Summit Players, a group of mainly Marquette Alumni, have worked hard to make Shakespeare accessible to families by performing for free at State Parks throughout Wisconsin.
+This year, the production is the Bard's much loved Much Ado About Nothing.
+Their plays use the original language, but they are edited for time, and to be as family-friendly as possible, while still retaining the brilliance that the Bard intended, and they even offer a pre-show workshop that is perfect for school-aged kids.
+The Players won't be at Belgium's Harrington Beach State Park this season, but they will be just north of Oz in Sheboygan at Kohler-Andrae State Park on Saturday, July 16th, and just west of Oz in Hartford at the Kettle Moraine State Forest on Saturday, August 19th.
+The workshop is at 5:30 p.m., and the show is at 7; note that you will need a vehicle admission sticker to get into the parks.
 To see the Summit Players full schedule and learn more, go to: www.summitplayerstheatre.com/

-Door Shakespeare has been doing Shakespearean productions, as well as works by Moliere and Oscar Wilde, in the Garden of Björklunden’s 405-acre estate on Lake Michigan in Baileys Harbor for over 20 years.
-This season they will perform the Bard's Henry V, Directed by Matt Daniels, and Merry Wives of Windsor, Directed by Marcella Kearns, from June 18th through August 24th.
-Both Directors are well-known to Milwaukee audiences, both for directing and on the stage, but are making their Door debuts, and join a cast of several other Milwaukee favorites, including Elyse Edelman, James Carrington, Carrie Hitchcock, and Mark Corkins, who were all on the Door’s stage last summer.
+Door Shakespeare has been doing Shakespearean productions, as well as other classical works, in the Garden of Björklunden’s 405-acre estate on Lake Michigan in Baileys Harbor for over 20 years.
+This season they will perform The Tempest and The Three Musketeers from June 22nd through August 27th.
+A trip to Door County is made even better with the addition of live, outdoor theatre in the Garden of Björklunden.
 To learn more about Door Shakespeare, their play schedule, and their other programs, visit http://www.doorshakespeare.com.

-For those willing to travel just a bit further, one of the best outdoor theatre experiences in Wisconsin is just outside of Spring Green at the American Players Theatre, the country’s second largest outdoor theater devoted to the classics.
-Celebrating their 40th year this season, APT has multiple productions, both modern and classic, throughout the summer on two different stages, one outdoor and one indoor, but they never fail to perform at least one of Shakespeare's plays.
-This year, APT has selected two by the Bard: Twelfth Night and Macbeth.
-The APT season opens Friday, June 15th, and runs through Sunday, October 6th at the outdoor theater and into November for the indoor.
-To learn more about APT's complete season, including free concerts, go to: https://americanplayers.org/
+For those willing to travel just a bit further, one of the best outdoor theatre experiences in Wisconsin is just outside of Spring Green at the American Players Theatre.
+APT has multiple productions, both modern and classic, throughout the summer on two different stages, one outdoor and one indoor, but they never fail to perform at least one of Shakespeare's plays.
+This season, APT has selected two by the Bard: the rarely produced Love's Labours Lost and the classic tragedy of Hamlet.
+The APT season opens Friday, June 11th, and runs through Sunday, November 20th.
+To learn more about APT's complete season, go to: https://americanplayers.org/